orb-lang/espalier/doc/md/peg/node.md

 #### Main change

-The `first, last, str` triple is gone\.
+  We still receive `first, last, str, offset`, as well as the table we make into the Node\.
+But we don't retain any of them but `.str`\.

-Instead we have `o, stride`, We also provide a full zipper during capture, with every child pointing to the parent
-\(as in Node\), but also decorated with the index to the parent at which the child is found, on the `up` field\.
+Instead we have `o, stride`: `o` is the first character of the string, `stride` is one less than the length, which is the more convenient value in Lua\.
+We also provide a full zipper during capture, with every child pointing to the parent\(as in Node\), but also decorated with the index to the parent at which the child is found, on the `up` field\.

 We do `stride` the Lua way, meaning it can be `-1` for a match with no width, and so on\.
 Therefore `#span` for the the substring spanned by the node, which we reach with `node:len()`, is simply `stride + 1`, and the last character is `node.O + stride` globally, or `node.o + stride` locally\.

 This means we must use methods to insert and remove children, so that the zipper remains valid\.
 It comes with many compensating advantages, notably